 However, the camera applications is a spoilsport.
 In the camera app, to access the tools you have to swipe from the left screen.
 Initially, I had a tough time in using its camera tools.
 It has a focus and exposure control tool which when activated a circle appears in the screen.
 You have to drag and place that circle at the spot on which you want the camera to focus in.
 To increase or decrease brightness (exposure), you have to use the slider that appears on the circumference of the circle.
 It’s sounds easy (it is easy infact) but the problem with this mechanism is that the camera does not focus on its own when pointed to at an object at a close range.
 Annoyingly, if you touch the screen to focus (as we do in other phones), the camera captures the image without having a proper focus.

-Zooming in/out though much easier – just swipe up/down on the left of the screen while on the camera app.
+Zooming in/out though much easier – just swipe up/down on the left EDGE of the screen while on the camera app.

 The Moto G Turbo though does not have much camera features.
 It has HDR, Panorama and low light mode for pictures and slow motion video mode but it misses out on GIF, Auto HDR, Raw Image mode etc.